cathyzoller/ticket_to_fly/PITCHME.md

 @[8-12]

-Note: controller has access to Plug.Upload where a Genserver process saves upload struct to a temp directory.
-After process dies the file moved to permanent home (either cdn or local store)
+Note: Here we see the params passed to the controller action...(next slide) controller has access to Plug.Upload uses a Genserver process to save the file to a temp directory.
+Once the file is uploaded to a permanent location based on Uploader configuration, the GenServer process dies and the file is.
+And that's all there is to it.
+Overall, I found Arc faster and simpler to configure than its rails counterpart, and was very happy to leave direct client-side uploads behind. (next slide)

 ---